Fantasy Points Logo - Wordmark

 Stream ‘Em

-Daniel Jones – Quieted some haters (myself included) with a downright dominant game against a good Seahawks defense.
+Daniel Jones – Quieted some haters (myself included) with a downright dominant game a beat up Seahawks defense.
 Despite a goal-line fumble from Eric Gray that cost them points early, the Giants offense still managed to put up 23 points without Nabers.
 It was impressive.
 Jones went 23-of-34 for 257 yards (7.6 YPA) and 2 TDs while playing a clean game with zero turnovers.
 This game has clear shootout upside (47.5 over/under) and the Bengals defense provides a soft matchup (0.45 Pass FP per dropback allowed | fifth-most).

 Sit ‘Em